cbolson/sandbox-JavaScript/quiz/README.md

 Changes made so far:

-- retrive random quesetions via api https://opentdb.com
+- retrieve random quesetions via api https://opentdb.com
 - placing questions and answers in container
 - correct answer detecting

+To Do:

+- css styling (not urgent)
--
+- score counter
+- difficulty indication (as we have this info in the api)